Forward-backward splitting in bilaterally bounded Alexandrov spaces: Examples

 \subsection{Cube}

 Let our surface be a unit cube with labeled faces and the origin as one of the vertices.
 In addition, let each face $F$ have their own fixed oriented local two-dimensional coordinate system denoted by $(x_F,y_F)_F \in [0,1]^2$, where $F \in \{1,2,3,4,5,6\}$, as in \cref{fig:cube}.
 We shall use the triple $(x, y, z)$ for the standard coordinates in three-dimensional Euclidean space.
 As the surface of a convex body, the curvature of the cube is bounded from below by $\underline{\kappa}=0$ \cite[Theorem 10.2.6]{burago2001course}.
 By the Reshetnyak gluing theorem \cite[Theorem 9.1.21]{burago2001course}, \emph{away from the corners}, but including the remainder of the edges, the curvature is also bounded from above by $\overline{\kappa}=0$.
 Since geodesics are not unique at the corners, the curvature cannot be bounded from above near the corners \cite[Theorem 9.1.17]{burago2001course}.
-Practically, we will never reach the corners\footnote{Since geodesics do not pass through corners, the proximal map ensures that $\thisx$ will never be in a corner.
-The gradient descent map may attempt to pass through a corner, but due to the finite number of corner points, this is easily avoided by a numerically insignificant perturbation.
-Specifically, we can use an inexact step to do this.
-Instead of the exact optimality condition of \cref{lemma:proxopt}, we have a $-\epsilon_k$ on the right-hand side, which trickles down to \cref{key1new} and \cref{keythm} as $2\tau \epsilon_k$ on their right hand-side.
-Similarly, the monotonicity result is replaced with quasi-monotonicity (again with $2\tau \epsilon_k$) with the iterates getting closer together, when we further assume that $\sum_{k=0}^{\infty} \epsilon_k < \infty$.
-The a priori locality for the inexact step has the updated step size bound $\tau_k \leq (R^2 - 2Rr)(2\epsilon_k + 2RL_F(1 + L_{\exp}))^{-1}$.
-Finally, the convergence results now follow from these mutatis mutandis (noting that the infinite sum $\sum_{k} \tau_k \epsilon_k$ is finite by $(\tau_k) \in \ell^2$, $(\epsilon_k) \in \ell^1$, and H{\"o}lder).}, so our convergence theory is applicable.
+Practically, we will never reach the corners\footnote{\cref{lemma:proxopt}\cref{key1new} \cref{keythm} }, so our convergence theory is applicable.
 Alternatively, we could smoothen the corners (but, importantly, not the edges) to have the entire manifold bounded from both above and below.

 Geodesics on the 3D cube form straight lines that do not go through vertices \cite[Lemma 4.1]{shahironshortest}, when the cube is unfolded into a two-dimensional surface.
 To determine the geodesics, we need transformations between local coordinate systems, which can then be composed together to make longer chains between faces.
 A coordinate transformation from one face to another is made by rotating (with respect to the common edge) the target face onto the same plane as the starting face (keeping this face fixed) such that there is no overlap. \Cref{table:cube} contains all coordinate transformations between adjacent faces as well as their standard three-dimensional coordinates in each face.
 Distances between points can be calculated with the help of \cref{table:cube} by transforming the coordinate of the endpoint to that of the starting point's system and using the Pythagorean theorem for all of the possible paths between these points.
 The possible transformations also facilitates the formation of the exponential and logarithm maps.
 An illustration of geodesics between two points on faces $1$ and $2$ in different unfoldings can be seen in \cref{fig:cubeunfold}.
 We illustrate the numerical behaviour of our forward-backward algorithm on the cube in \cref{fig:numerical:cube}.